 • Upgrading the electrical panel, $1,200.
 This could be needed if you have an older house.

-Getting an ENERGY STAR-certified ductless mini-split can make you eligible for valuable tax credits.
-The mini-split tax credit is $300 for certain systems installed at your house through December 31, 2021.
-We advise talking with your tax professional for more info.
+Buying an ENERGY STAR-certified ductless mini-split can give you access to valuable tax credits.
+The mini-split tax credit is $300 for select systems installed at your home through December 31, 2021.
+We suggest consulting with your tax professional for more details.

-Energy companies in Mobile also typically have rebates for buying energy-efficient heating and cooling equipment.
-We’ll help you figure out this process to confirm you have the best value from your new mini-split unit.
+Energy companies in Mobile also typically offer rebates for purchasing energy-efficient heating and cooling equipment.
+We’ll help you navigate this process to make sure you have the best value from your new mini-split unit.

-Although purchasing a mini-split is typically costlier than standard heating and cooling systems, it’s an extremely efficient method to heat and cool tricky areas in your house.
+Although installing a mini-split is usually more expensive than typical heating and cooling systems, it’s a very efficient way to heat and cool troublesome spots in your residence.
 These involve:

 • Additions.